MumboDiscord/spooncraft-docs/mods.markdown

 ## Disallowed mods

-Any mod that provides you with information impossible to get while playing on a vanilla client, or any mod that tweaks gameplay in any way will definitely not be allowed.
+Any mod that provides you with information impossible to get while playing on a vanilla client, or any mod that tweaks gameplay in any way will likely not be allowed.
+You can ask staff for clarification on specific mods if needed.